April 19, 2016

 Work continues on restoration at the fort.
 The first and second phases of restoration work on the 1872 hospital building will begin shortly.
 This project is made possible by funding through the Long Range Capital Planning Commission under the Office of Management and Enterprise Services.

 Fort Gibson Historic Site is a division of the Oklahoma Historical Society.
-The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma.
+The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma and its people.
 Founded in 1893 by members of the Territorial Press Association, the OHS maintains 30 museums, historic sites and affiliates across the state.
 Through its research archives, exhibits, educational programs and publications the OHS chronicles the rich history of Oklahoma.
 For more information about the OHS, please visit www.okhistory.org.